apache/incubator-streampark/streampark-registry/streampark-registry-plugins/streampark-registry-jdbc/README.md

 ## Use different database configuration for jdbc registry center

-You need to set the registry properties in master/worker/api's application.yml
+You need to set the registry properties in console config.yaml

-### Use Mysql as registry center
+### Use MySql as registry center

 ```yaml
 registry: